 We first present the aggregate distributions in each condition, along with the best-fit β and γ values.
 As Figure 8 shows, participants in the PEAKED condition were not entirely ignoring the prior; their posterior is tighter and sharper than in the UNIFORM condition, as one would expect if they were taking the prior into account.
-That said, a comparison to the posterior inferred by an optimal Bayesian - along with the inferred β and γ values - demonstrates that people still showed substantial underweighting of the base rate (albeit less than before) and some degree of conservatism.
+That said, a comparison to the posterior inferred by an optimal Bayesian - along with the inferred β and γ values - demonstrates that people still showed substantial base rate neglect (albeit less than before) and some degree of conservatism.